-- This amount includes Rum tax moratorium revenues. (b) - Receipts in collections accounts occur approximately two business days prior to being deposited into the TSA. (c)

-(d) SUT collections excludes PSTBA, FAM & CINE, and only includes the amounts deposited into the TSA for General Fund use.
+- (b) This amount includes Rum tax moratorium revenues. - (c) Receipts in collections accounts occur approximately two business days prior to being deposited into the TSA, though this has slowed due to COVID-19 and the related lockdown.
+There are \$751M collections in a SURI account awaiting transfer to TSA as of April 10, 2020. - (d) SUT collections excludes PSTBA, FAM & CINE, and only includes the amounts deposited into the TSA for General Fund use.